mortendm/homepage/_pages/betingelser.md

 ### Log Filer

-Som så mange andre hjemmesider bruger vi l
+Som så mange andre hjemmesider bruger vi en test

 ike many other websites, this site uses log files to help learn about when, from where, and how often traffic flows to this site.
 The information in these log files include: